databonsai/databonsai/docs/AnthropicProvider.md

 ## Usage

-If your Anthropic_API_KEY is defined in .env
+If your ANTHROPIC_API_KEY is defined in .env:

 ```python
 from databonsai.llm_providers import AnthropicProvider